Nachos With Leeks And Chilies

 3 tbsp olive oil

-3 cups chopped leeks3 to 4 1-inch diameter leeks
+3 cups chopped leeks

-2 Anaheim chiliesseeded and minced
+2 Anaheim chilies

-1 10 3/4 oz can double-strength chicken brothundiluted
+1 10 3/4 oz can double-strength chicken broth

 ¼ cup ketchup